Perverse sheaves on varieties with large fundamental groups: Introduction

 \begin{cor} Let $X$ be a compact K\"ahler manifold.
 If $X$ has non-positive sectional curvature then conjecture \ref{conj-perverse} holds for $X$.
 If $X$ has negative sectional curvature, then $\chi(X, \sP) >0$ for every nonzero perverse sheaf $\sP$. \end{cor}

 As a special case of the first statement, we find that the Singer-Hopf conjecture holds for non-positively curved compact K\"ahler manifolds.
 This was originally proved by Cao-Xavier \cite{CX} and Jost-Zuo \cite[Corollary 1]{JZ} independently, by extending Gromov's vanishing theorem for non-middle $L^2$-Betti numbers (i.e. Singer's conjecture) to such manifolds.
 When $X$ is a negatively curved compact K\"ahler manifold, Gromov \cite{Gr} also established the strict inequality $(-1)^{\dim X} \chi(X)> 0$, by proving a nonvanishing theorem for the middle $L^2$-Betti number.
-Our proof is completely different, and both cases are handled the same way.
+Our proof is completely different, and both cases are handled the same way. {The key idea is to use Kashiwara's index theorem, which first appeared in the proof of \cite[Proposition 3.3]{LMWd}.}

 Before stating the next result, we recall a few definitions.
 Given a finitely generated group $\Gamma$, let $\overline{\Gamma}$ denote the quotient of $\Gamma$ by the intersection of all normal subgroups of finite index.
 The group $\overline{\Gamma}$ can be equivalently defined as the largest residually finite quotient, or as the image of $\Gamma$ in its profinite completion.
 A well known theorem of Malcev implies that any representation $\rho:\Gamma\to GL(r,\C)$ factors through a representation $\overline{\rho}:\overline{\Gamma}\to GL(r,\C)$.
 Let us say that $\rho$ is {\em almost faithful} if $\overline{\rho}$ is faithful.
 Following Koll\'ar \cite[Chapter 4]{Ko}, a compact K\"ahler manifold $X$ is said to have \emph{ large algebraic fundamental group}, if for any connected positive-dimensional compact complex manifold $Y$ and any non-constant map $Y\to X$, the induced map $\overline{\pi_1(Y)}\to \overline{\pi_1(X)}$ has an infinite image.
 Let $\Gamma$ be a discrete group and let $V$ be a finite-dimensional complex vector space.
 A representation $\rho:\Gamma\to GL(V)$ is called \emph{cohomologically rigid} if $H^1(\Gamma, End(V))=0$, or equivalently if it has no nontrivial first order deformations.
 Our second theorem is the following.